Buick Roadmaster: 1954–1956

-In 1956 Roadmaster had a shallower Sweepspear that did not dip down to the rocker panel as on other models.
-Twin chrome strips were on the decklid with Roadmaster spelled out between them.
+In 1956, Roadmaster had a shallower Sweepspear that did not dip down to the rocker panel as on other models.
+Twin chrome strips were on the decklid, and Roadmaster was spelled between them.
 Roadmaster script was positioned on the doors beneath the vent windows.
 Fender tip dual bombsights were standard.
-Two stator wheels were adopted as an improvement to Dynaflow.
-A brand new 4-door Riviera hardtop, proved to be the most popular Roadmaster, with 24,770 units sold and beating the pillared sedan by more than two-to-one.
+Two stator wheels were adopted to improve the Dynaflow transmission.
+A brand new four-door Riviera hardtop, proved to be the most popular Roadmaster, with 24,770 units sold and beating the pillared sedan by more than two-to-one.
 Overall sales were 53,427 (which was 9% of model year production).
 A padded dash became standard.

 1957–1958

-A lower body graced the 1957 Roadmaster with an even more panoramic windshield equipped with reverse slanted pillars.
-A red-filled Sweepspear lined the bodysides and a chromed rear fender lower panel filled the area between the wheelhouse and the bumper end, continuing to offer "Dagmar bumpers" at the front.
+The 1957 Roadmaster featured a lowered body style with an even more panoramic windshield with reverse slanted pillars.
+A red-filled Sweepspear lined the bodyside, and a chromed rear fender lower panel filled the area between the wheelhouse and the bumper end, continuing to offer "Dagmar bumpers" at the front.
 A new centered fuel filler was located in the rear bumper, the ends of which the single or optional dual exhaust passed through.
 Roadmaster script was placed within the deck and grille emblems.
-Two-door models had a trio of chevrons on the rear quarters while the four-door models had a Roadmaster emblem nestled within the Sweepspear dip.
-Interiors featured a padded dashboard and were broadcloth and nylon in 4-doors, nylon in 2-doors, and leather in convertibles.
+Two-door models had a trio of chevrons on the rear quarters, while the four-door models had a Roadmaster emblem nestled within the Sweepspear dip.
+Interiors featured a padded dashboard, broadcloth and nylon in four-door models, nylon in two-door versions, and leather in convertibles.
 Front hip room was 65.3-in.